National Research Council Canada National Science Library: Scientific article discovery and digital infrastructure

 In December 2013, the NSL implemented a digital repository that holds a number of collections, including the NRC Archives photograph collection of over 12,000 photos dating back to 1916.

 In June 2011 the library launched the CISTI Mobile website which provides location and search services to popular mobile devices including Android, Blackberry and iPhone platforms.
 The mobile website provides federated searching across several science and technology information sources at and beyond the National Science Library.
 The site was likely the first Canadian federal library mobile website.

 In April 2010 the library implemented a federated search system allowing the public to search its local and licensed resources together - including a combined search of NPArC, and the NSL catalogue and the NRC Research Press.
 NRC researchers are also able to combine searches with these and other publisher sites and databases that the NSL licenses on their behalf.

 In June 2009 the library launched the NRC Publications Archive (NPArC), an institutional repository providing a single place to search and discover the scientific publications of the National Research Council.
 It contains tens of thousands of freely available scientific articles, technical reports, book chapters and other NRC-authored publications.

 Research data discovery and stewardship

 The National Science Library is a leader and participant in a number of initiatives to support data stewardship and discovery in Canada, including being a founding member of both DataCite and Research Data Canada.

 In May 2012, the library launched DataCite Canada, a data registration service that allows Canadian data centres to register research data sets and assign Digital Object Identifiers (DOIs).

 Document delivery

 From the late 1990s until 2010, the library was one of the largest providers of documents in the areas of science technology and medicine in the world.

-In 2009 the library announced that document delivery services would be provided in partnership with Infotrieve.

-As of June 2010, access to the National Science Library and Canadian Agriculture Library collections is provided by Infotrieve Canada Inc. (a Copyright Clearance Center Company) on behalf of NRC.

-Copyright Clearance Center (CCC) handles all aspects of registration, delivery, billing and customer service for all NRC, Canadian, US and international clients wishing to obtain documents and materials in the NRC National Science Library collection.
-They are also responsible for onsite access to the library collection at NRC's main library.
-To order documents, users must have a CCC account.